We are a cooperative

-London Green Wood is a not-for-profit cooperative and a community of green woodworkers based in Abney Park Cemetery, Hackney.
-Our aim is to encourage crafty-ness, creativity and self-reliance in everybody.
+London Green Wood is a not-for-profit cooperative and a community of green woodworkers based at Hackney City Farm.
+We hope to encourage crafty-ness, creativity and self-reliance in everybody who uses our space.

 - Promote green woodwork.